Steelers’ Kelly faces charges after police called to bar

 Police say an officer stepped on the foot of a woman outside the bar while confronting Kelly.
 Kelly told police the woman was with him and became aggressive with officers, according to the complaint.
 Police say Kelly resisted arrest and was punched multiple times by an officer.

 Kelly has one interception in 14 games with the Steelers after making the team out of training camp as a free agent.
 The team had no initial comment.
-Pittsburgh plays the New York Jets on Sunday.

 Sign up for Daily Newsletters